 Plaid to the Bone

-Carnegie Mellon school spirit & traditions are taken seriously on our campus.
+Carnegie Mellon school spirit & traditions are invaluable to our campus.
 This spirit dates back to 1900, when Andrew Carnegie wrote in his letter establishing the Carnegie Technical Schools, “My heart is in the work.”
 More than 100 years later, those words are still felt on campus in a set of traditions that are uniquely Carnegie Mellon.

 Many of Carnegie Mellon’s traditions embrace the Scottish heritage of the university’s founder, Andrew Carnegie.
 Our official school color is the Carnegie clan Tartan plaid consisting of blue, red, green and yellow.
-While you won’t see the Carnegie Mellon Tartan athletic teams sporting it on their uniforms, you can see the official Tartan plaid on the helmets of our football team and on the kilts of the aptly named Kiltie Band.
+You can see the official Tartan plaid on the helmets of our football team and on the kilts of the aptly named Kiltie Band.
 Attend a university event, and you may be greeted by our official mascot, the Scottish Terrier.
 And true to our Scottish roots, we’re one of few schools in the country to offer a major in bagpiping.